ManalAlkallas/Data-Wrangling/README.md

 Data wrangling is the Process of **Gathering**, **Assessing** and **Cleaning** Data before analysing it, visualisation or build predictive models using machine learning.

 ## Gathering
+Gathering data is the first step in data wrangling.
+Gathering data varies from project to project.
+Sometimes you're just given data, or pointed to it.
+Sometimes you need to search for the right data for your project.

 ## Assessing
 ### Properties of Data